Dec 04, 2023

-A new series of very short essays on the Bhagavad Gita, each essay in around 500 words.
+A new series of very short essays on the Bhagavad Gita.
 In this installment the first three such essays have been combined.
 All three essays discuss the first verse of the Gita.

 dharmakshetre kurukshetre samavetaa yuyutsavah